Anzac Test

-The Anzac Test is an annual rugby league football test match played annually between Australia and New Zealand for the Bill Kelly Memorial Trophy.
+The Anzac Test was an annual rugby league football test match played between Australia and New Zealand for the Bill Kelly Memorial Trophy.

-Between 1997 and 2017 the annual test was played mid season.
-From 2018, the test has been played in October after the NRL season.
+The test series ran from 1997 and 2017.
+It was played annually with the exception of 2001 to 2003 and was played as mid-season international.
+In 2019, the Oceania Cup was founded, replacing the Anzac Test series, featuring a number of Pacific Island teams.

 History

 Origins

 Australia and New Zealand had competed in Rugby League Tests since 1908.
 The Anzac Test, played on or around Anzac Day, was introduced by Super League (Australia) in 1997.
-When New Zealand was defeated 56–0 in 2000 the Australian Rugby League (ARL) was criticised for playing the match before the State of Origin series.
+When New Zealand was defeated 56–0 in 2000, the Australian Rugby League (ARL) was criticised for playing the match before the State of Origin series.
 The Test was then dropped from the annual schedule in favour of match in mid-July.
 In 2002 and 2003, Australia defeated Great Britain (64–10) and New Zealand (48–6) in July Test matches, so the test was revived the following year.